The Crash

 I knew that I didn't want to flop around like a fish in the LZ after we hit which meant I had to get rid of the rotors as soon as I could.
 I remember Condrey telling me that if you hit something soft with the rotors it will pull the transmission out and pitches forward which will usually kill one of the crew members and probably both pilots when the blades come through the cockpit area.
 He said if you hit something hard with the rotors the torque hasn't time to think and chances are the blades will shear off at the mast and the transmission will stay in place.
 As the tail cleared the upside of the slope I gave it my best guess and cut the throttle in the hopes that we would stop parallel to the slope.
 We did and there we were, in a hovering autorotation at about 20 feet up.
 Just before the right skid was about to touch I gave full right cyclic and dug that rotor into the slope as hard as I could just as Condrey had said.
 It worked as planned and snapped the rotor off at the top of the mast and the transmission stayed put.
 The ship then rolled over on to its top and wedged there on a large rock.

 I remember seeing the tall grass up against the windshield.
 Being now upside down everything looked strange.
 I could hear the ship still running and I knew I had to get out of that thing fast.
 I put my feet over my head and released my harness and fell to the ceiling.
 I thought I was fast but as I turned around all I could see was the butt of my copilot, the rest of the ship was empty of all personal.
 Out of 14 people on board only one sustained any kind of injury.
 One of the kids we were carrying didn't think the one in front of him was going down the slope fast enough so he jumped on him and broke his leg in the process.
-That was the only injury sustained in the accident.
+I was later told that was the only injury sustained in the accident.
 "Thank You" Condrey.

 After realizing all were safe I climbed back in the ship and attempted to shut the engine down.
 I remember turning my head to orient it to the now upside down ship, which allowed me to find the switches I needed to shut her down.
 With that completed I made my way up to the main boulder, with the rest of my crew and our gear, and got on the next ship that came in.